Ilkley Moor UFO incident

 There was an alleged UFO incident on Ilkley Moor on 1 December 1987.
 A retired police officer claimed that he was abducted by aliens while on a morning walk and briefly held on their craft before being returned to the moor.
 The man took a photograph of the moor which he said shows one of the aliens that abducted him.

 The photograph subsequently became a news story in the UK.
-It has been cited as one of the strongest pieces of evidence that we have that extra-terrestrials have visited Earth.
+It has been cited as one of the strongest pieces of evidence that we have that extraterrestrials have visited Earth.
 It has also been described as “incredibly blurry”.
 Skeptics have dismissed the incident as a hoax, saying that the photograph shows something else, such as a man or a cardboard cut-out.

 Background

 Ilkley Moor is an area of moorland between Ilkley and Keighley in West Yorkshire, England.
-It is well-known as the inspiration for the song On Ilkla Moor Baht 'at.
+It is well known as the inspiration for the song On Ilkla Moor Baht 'at.
 It is also known for its carved rocks, particularly the Swastika Stone.
 There have been many UFO sightings on the moor.
 Sceptics have suggested that this is because of the nearby proximity of Menwith Hill airforce base and Leeds Bradford Airport.

-Philip Spencer (a pseudonym) had moved from London to remote West Yorkshire with his wife and child in order to be closer to his wife’s family following his retirement from the police force.
+Philip Spencer (a pseudonym) had moved from London to remote West Yorkshire with his wife and child in order to be closer to his wife's family following his retirement from the police force.
 On the morning of 1 December 1987 Spencer began walking across Ilkley Moor to visit his father-in-law in East Morton.
 He had taken a camera with him as well as a compass, in case there was fog.